nikhilsourav/fetch-user/README.md

 # Fetch User

-This project uses [random user](https://randomuser.me/) API to fetch a random user and display it in the web page.
+[This project](https://nikhilsourav.github.io/fetch-user/) uses [Random User API](https://randomuser.me/) to fetch a random user and display it in the web page.

 ## Demo: